woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 	}

 	/**
-	 * Register shipping workshop schema into the Checkout endpoint.
+	 * Register the new field block schema into the Checkout endpoint.
 	 *
 	 * @return array Registered schema.
 	 *